johnnyCo15/robo_time/README.md

 # robo_time
 Rover project

-Bulding a robot that can autonomously move around using sound sensors
+Building a robot that can autonomously move around using sound sensors